 Dealing with Reality

 There are two reasons, however, for some socialists and union activists to study Robert’s Rules.
-First is to be able to challenge the people who abuse a claimed knowledge of Robert’s.
+First is to be able to challenge the people who abuse a claimed knowledge of Robert’s Rules.
 Second is to challenge chairs in bureaucratic unions and other meetings.
-Just remember, however, that using formal Robert’s has to be done with restraint.
+Just remember, however, that using formal Robert’s Rules has to be done with restraint.
 We should avoid challenging past practice.
-(A lot of unions “Call the question” to see if people want more debate, but go to a vote only when “Move the Question” is made and passed.
+(A lot of unions “Call the question” to see if people want more debate but go to a vote only when “Move the Question” is made and passed.
 Does it make an important difference?)

 If you have to make changes to your bylaws, consider whether it is worth it to take on the two-thirds issue discussed later on.
 Again, it is better to work with adequate rules than to embroil a chapter in debates about process when it could be out canvassing for Bernie or walking a picket line to support a local strike.